glasskube/gitops-template/README.md

 #### 1. Use this repository as your GitOps template

-Create a public GitHub repository based on this starter template.
-You can move it and/or make it private afterward.
+Create a GitHub repository based on this starter template.

 #### 2. Replace the placeholder `repoURL` in your GitOps repository